Skip to the content Skip to search

 Exhibitions

-Re-assembly; Emboldening the Temporal
+Re-Assembly: Emboldening the Temporal

 October 17th - November 27th, 2024

-Ian Shatilla, The Musicians, 2022
+Ian Stone, The Musicians, 2022

 Celebrating the reciprocal and circular journey between mentor and mentees, the exhibition will focus on the multi-faceted forms of drawing: abbreviated gestures, sketches schematics, faithfully rendered recordings, executed in a range of treatment and approaches on any surface.
 Revealing the multiplicities and meanderings of human existence, these artists present drawing as a means to probe, record, and conger vivid expressions of imagined and complex realities.